-Please note that these aren’t a one-time fix nor a permanent solution to an allergy.
-The best solution to a cat allergy, especially a serious allergic reaction – is to avoid contact with cats altogether.
-It is also important to consult your medical doctor for any medication you wish to use for your allergies; remember that there is no specific sign which diagnoses a cat allergy, and your doctor can also check to confirm if you are in fact allergic to cats or not via specific allergy tests.
+Please note that these aren’t a one-time fix or a permanent solution to an allergy.
+The best solution to a cat allergy, especially a serious allergic reaction—is to avoid contact with cats altogether.
+It is also important to consult your medical doctor for any medication you wish to use for your allergies; remember that there is no specific sign that diagnoses a cat allergy, and your doctor can also check to confirm if you are in fact allergic to cats or not via specific allergy tests.

 Tortoiseshell Cat Breeds Less Likely to Cause Allergies

 Tortoiseshell cats (also known as Torties) aren’t a specific breed.
 This is because the term “tortoiseshell” refers to the distinctive fur coat pattern that is often similar to a Tortoiseshell (however, Tortoiseshell cats also have other specific traits).
 Therefore, Torties can be found in a variety of cat breeds.